nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

     - project-demo-quickstart
 ```

-Download the [command-line tool](https://github.com/nautes-labs/cli/releases/tag/v0.2.0) and run the following command to prepare the runtime environment.
+Download the [command-line tool](https://github.com/nautes-labs/cli/releases/tag/v0.2.0) and run the following command to initialize the product.

 ```Shell
 # examples/demo-product.yaml and examples/demo-deployment.yaml refers to the relative path of the template file in the command-line repository.